apache/cloudstack-documentation/source/developersguide/dev.rst

-Define the endpoint of the Cloud, the command that you want to execute and the keys of the user.
+Define the endpoint of the Cloud, the command that you want to execute and the keys of the User.

 .. parsed-literal::